Umair7865/oracle-bucket/README.md

 ## Features

-- **Backup Automation**: Create tar archives of your database backups.
+- **Backup Automation**: Create tar archives of your database backups into instance.
 - **Upload to OCI Bucket**: Upload tar files to OCI Object Storage for secure and centralized storage.
 - **Download & Restore**: Download tar files from OCI Object Storage, extract them, and restore databases.
 - **Cleanup**: Automatically delete older backups, retaining only the latest one.